Skip to content

 31 July and 1 August mark the anniversary of the unveiling of two of Commonwealth War Graves’ iconic memorials to the missing: The Arras and Thiepval Memorials.

-In what must have been a very busy period for the then Imperial War Graves Commission, the two memorials to the missing of the Great War were opened within one day of each other in the summer of 1932.
+In what must have been a very busy period for the then Imperial War Graves Commission, the two World War One memorials were opened within one day of each other in the summer of 1932.

 Arras Memorial